 Overcoming fear

-In a time of massive change, when all ways forward are unpredictable and are likely to be difficult, this is hardly surprising.
+In a time of such enormous change, this is hardly surprising: all ways forward are unpredictable and likely to be difficult to achieve.

 So how can we best respond?

-One way would be to scale back our plans and aim lower.
+One way would be to scale back our plans, aim lower.
 Another would be to remember that courage is not the absence of fear, it is feeling the fear and doing it anyway.
-And a standard coaching response is to ask yourself, “What is the worst that could happen?”
-Then create a plan to deal with that and decide if you still want to move forward.
+And a standard coaching response is to ask yourself, “What is the worst that could happen?”, create a plan to deal with that, and then decide whether you still want to move forward.

 “When something is important enough, you do it even if the odds are not in your favor.”

-So if these three approaches are not enough for you then you might like to follow a deeper, more creative, more generative response.
-And that is to remember the words that Nelson Mandela spoke in his inaugural speech as the first Black president of South Africa.
+So if these three approaches are not enough for you, you might prefer to follow a deeper, more creative, more generative response.
+And that is to remember the words of Nelson Mandela in his inaugural speech as the first Black president of South Africa.

 Quoting Marianne Williamson, he said: